 Chad has a substantial amount of crude oil, which is the country's main export.
 However, because of decades of mismanagement, neglect, and pervasive corruption, virtually nobody except for the upper echelons enjoy these riches (unlike, say, Libya, which despite all things considered is fairly prosperous).
 It is among the poorest countries in the world and its HDI is near the world's bottom according to the United Nations.
 The economy is overwhelmingly dominated by agriculture and a half of the population live below the poverty line.

-, a vital source of water for the region not only of Chad, but also its neighbors Nigeria, Cameroon and Niger, is known for its many size fluctuations throughout history.
-Unfortunately, between 1963 to 1998, it had been shrinking at an alarmingly fast rate (as you can see on the map, nowadays the water is only present in Chad and Cameroon).
-It has been declared an ecological catastrophe by the FAO, since it’s not only worsening the drought that seems to threaten the region, but also putting in danger the flora and fauna of the place.
+Lake Chad, a vital source of water for the region not only of Chad, but also its neighbors Nigeria, Cameroon and Niger, is known for its many size fluctuations throughout history.
+Unfortunately, between 1963 to 1998, it had been shrinking at an alarmingly fast rate (nowadays the water is only present in Chad and Cameroon).
+It has been declared an ecological catastrophe by the Food and Agriculture Organization, since its not only worsening the drought that seems to threaten the region, but also putting in danger the flora and fauna of the place.
 However, according to satellite images taken in 2007, the lake's regular period of nadir seems to have ended and it is slowly growing in size again.

 The Chadian flag

 The Chadian national anthem